Ingver1/memoria/docs/index.md

 # Unified Memory System

    Enterprise-grade memory system with vector search, FastAPI and monitoring.

    ## Features

    - Asynchronous storage and retrieval APIs
    - Semantic search via FAISS HNSW + cosine similarity
    - PII filtering, encryption-at-rest, automated backups
    - FastAPI layer with auth, CORS, Prometheus metrics, rate limiting
    - Logs automatically scrub PII when enabled
+   - Pluggable summarization strategies for memory consolidation

+### Summarization strategies

+Clusters can be condensed using different approaches:

+- `head2tail` *(default)* – join the two highest-importance texts with an ellipsis.
+- `concat` – concatenate all texts in the cluster.

+Callers may also provide custom callables implementing their own summarization logic when invoking the maintenance APIs.

 ## Database Encryption